EvictionLab/eviction-lab-etl/README.md

-# Eviction Lab Data ETL
+# Eviction Lab Data Tool ETL

-Data pipeline for Eviction Lab.
+Data pipeline for [the Eviction Lab map and rankings tool](https://evictionlab.org/map/).
+Pulls Census and ACS data from the [US Census API](https://www.census.gov/developers/) as well as US Census geography files and combines them with data provided by the Eviction Lab research team ([see Methods for more info](https://evictionlab.org/methods/)) to create [Mapbox vector tiles](https://www.mapbox.com/vector-tiles/), CSV files for rankings, and [public data download files](https://evictionlab.org/get-the-data/).

 ## Setup